-- True: SmallCaps on - False: SmallCaps off - smoToggle (only when setting): The current state is reversed. - smoUndefined (only when reading): The selection is partly in small capitals and partly not.
+True: SmallCaps onFalse: SmallCaps off

+smoUndefined (only when reading): The selection is partly in small capitals and partly not.

 PreferredSmallCaps (property)

 Gets or sets the character formatting "Small caps", but as opposed to the SmallCaps property, lets you choose the scale factor.
 The value 0 turns small caps off, all other values represent the percental scale factor of the small capitals.